zachmccabe/zachmccabe.github.io/about.md

 North America and East Asia are where I have the most experience:

   + Collaborated with small, remote teams across 12 timezones
-  + Began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) in the PRC and HK.
+  + Began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) in the PRC and HK
-  + Grew up in the US, China and Japan.
+  + Grew up in the US, China and Japan

-Because life is deliciously weird, I've had the privilege of contributing to projects in some of the world's biggest cities, in the backcountry, and a few places [in between,](https://www.zachmccabe.com/in_between.html) too.
+Because life is deliciously weird, I've had the privilege of contributing to projects in some of the world's biggest cities, in the backcountry, and a few places in between, too.

 When I moved away after 2nd grade, my friend Brad updated me on the summer's adventures via cassette tape recordings he made and sent in the mail.
 That left a mark.
 I'm always working to improve my [communications skills](https://www.zachmccabe.com/ask_dumb_questions.html) and toolkit.